Things To Do

 And what to expect in different seasons...

-Pleasant weather and ideal for outdoor activities
+Pleasant temperatures and blooming streets; ideal for walking tours and outdoor markets.

 Al Jammālīyah at Night